sammthomson/purescript-double-acrostic/README.md

     bower install

-    pulp build -O --to main.js
+    pulp build -O -m Edit --to js/edit.js && pulp build -O -m Play --to js/play.js

-then open `index.html`
+then open `edit` or `play` in a browser.